revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 **Setup/reset:** Reload; inspect each relevant header filter.

-1. Open Owner selection filter and choose Maya ⇒ every visible task owner is Maya and default status still applies; clear it ⇒ 60 return.
+1. Open Owner selection filter and choose Maya ⇒ every visible task owner is Maya; clear it ⇒ 100 return.
 2. Open Status chip filter and select only Blocked ⇒ all results have blocked status; clear all active filters ⇒ all 100 return.
 3. Apply Priority Normal (500) ⇒ only priority 500 records remain.
 Open Due date calendar range and select Sep 7–8 2026 ⇒ result IDs equal the intersection of the chosen priority and range.
 4. Clear filters; apply a Progress threshold, then a Budget histogram interval, then an Activity time matrix cell ⇒ record the numeric interval/threshold or weekday/hour range displayed by each selected control, then assert that every visible task satisfies that recorded criterion, its badge identifies it, and the footer count equals independently filtered fixture IDs.